 The 3rd phase of decentralization identifies sectoral decentralization as one of the key areas of focus.
-Success in this area will require strong coordination of all interventions in local governments and proper strategies to make sure that the line ministries are on board and are supportive.
+Success in this area will require strong coordination among stakeholders and proper strategies to make sure that the line ministries are on board and are supportive.
 The objective is to ensure that there is no ambiguity on what services are decentralised and what services are retained by the sectoral ministries.
 There is a need for policy and strategy documents to clearly indicate the institutional arrangements that will be created / strengthened / revamped to achieve better results regarding sectoral decentralization.
-Such measures might include strengthening line ministries' participation in the Decentralisation, Community Participation, Empowerment, Transparency and Accountability (DCPETA) Sector Working Group and re-organizing the decentralization focal points in ministries to increase their commitment to the process.
+Such measures might include strengthening line ministries' participation in the Decentralisation, Citizen Participation, Empowerment, Transparency and Accountability (DCPETA) Sector Working Group and reorganizing the decentralization focal points in ministries to increase their commitment to the process.
 This was already envisioned in the first and second phases of decentralization but remained largely inactive for most sectors.